Values, variables, and pointers

 Temporary materialization

-We use temporary materialization when we need to initialize an object by way of storage, but weren’t provided dedicate storage and can simply bind the result to a value afterward.
+We use temporary materialization when we need to initialize an object by way of storage, but weren’t provided dedicated storage and can simply acquire the result as a value afterward.

 Open question: The lifetimes of temporaries is not yet specified.

-Binding patterns introduce names that are value expressions by default and are called value bindings.
+A value binding pattern introduces a name that is a value expression and is called a value binding.
 This is the desired default for many pattern contexts, especially function parameters.
 Values are a good model for “input” function parameters which are the dominant and default style of function parameters:

 fn Sum(x: i32, y: i32) -> i32 {